celiamance/code_by_celia/SKO/WEEK10/readme.md

 After struggling some more over the past week with the random words and constraining the text along the x axis, Karen helped me (again, sorry) to make it work - [here is the sketch](https://celiamance.github.io/codewords/SKO/WEEK9/randomtypewords2/)!
 She added in a shuffle function and I adapted her [sample sketch on split](https://simandy.github.io/codewords/processing/TextToPoints_Para_appearOverTime/) to have the same appearing text that is constrained by adaptive window boundaries.

+## + font forge

+While discussing the design possibilities for our sketch and looking at the amazing language inclusivity of [Google Noto Fonts](https://www.google.com/get/noto/), Andy also mentioned [Font Forge](https://fontforge.org/en-US/), an open source font editor that you can use to create your own typefaces as an alternative to the expensive software out there.
+I have always been interested in the process creating my own font, so maybe this is a personal project I will undertake over the summer holidays.
+And like Andy and Karen said, typefaces are an integral element of design and if you have no experience in creating your own you cannot have a fully self-sufficient practice or even appreciate the intricacies of how each letterform is constructed.
+Similar to designers having no understanding of code and labelling it as a ‘separate’ field even though both are so intertwined.

 ## + creative coding

 <img src="inspo.jpg">